 In order to strengthen sustainability requirements in supplier relationships and address the topic of human rights in addition to ecological aspects, our brands have firmly established their own approaches.
 A central tool in this area is the sustainability rating (S rating) system, which is used at MAN and Scania.
 It is used to check suppliers’ sustainability performance and to identify opportunities for continuous improvement.
 By tying sustainability performance directly to contract award eligibility, together with the Volkswagen Group we are aiming to send out a signal to our suppliers and partners to encourage collaboration so as to allow sustainability aspects to permeate the supply chain.
 The primary objective is not to exclude suppliers from the supply chain, but rather to empower suppliers whose performance is not yet satisfactory to achieve the rating.

 Sustainability ratings provide an independent analysis and an outside-in perspective, thus helping companies to view their own sustainability performance against their peer group.
 They serve as proof that a company has incorporated the concept of sustainability and also act as the basis for decisions made by customers and investors.
-Renowned environmental agency ISS ESG has rewarded TRATON with “Prime” status and a “C+” rating (on a scale of A+ to D–) for its sustainable value creation efforts in the machinery sector.
-This puts TRATON in the top 14% of companies in its industry.
-A total of 269 companies were compared.
-The fact that TRATON received an “A-” rating and a very high transparency level (as of August 19, 2020) in the “Eco-efficiency” category is particularly worthy of mention.
+Renowned environmental agency ISS ESG has rewarded TRATON with “Prime” status and a “B-” rating (on a scale of A+ to D–) for its sustainable value creation efforts in the machinery sector (as of October 13, 2023).